westerndigitalcorporation/swerv-ISS/README.md

 instruction exception and given that no trap handlers are loaded into the memory, it will cause an infinite loop of illegal traps.
-To avoid this, simple stand-alone no-operating-system programs should define a global integer named "tohost" and should write to that location at the end of the program.
+To avoid this, simple stand-alone no-operating-system programs should define a global 32-bit integer named "tohost" and should write to that location at the end of the program.
 This signals the simulator to terminate the program.

 Here's a modified version of the above program that stop onces main is done:

+    #include <stdint.h>

-    int tohost = 0;
+    uint32_t tohost = 0;

     int
     main(int argc, char* argv)